SayanPal27/CerebraScan---Brain-Tumor-Segmentation/README.md

 # CerebraScan---Brain-Tumor-Segmentation
 ## Overview
 This project presents a robust brain tumor segmentation algorithm developed using the BRATS 2020 dataset, consisting of 369 MRI images with four modalities each: T1, T2, T1CE, and FLAIR.
-The segmentation task involved delineating four classes of tumor regions: edema, core, enhancing, and a combined class.
+The segmentation task involved delineating four classes of tumor regions: edema, core, enhancing, and no tumor.
 Utilizing a UNet architecture with 28 layers, we achieved a remarkable accuracy of 99% in segmenting brain tumors.

 ## Key Features
 - Utilized UNet architecture with 28 layers for segmentation